 Shondra is an alumni of the Juilliard School of Drama in New York and was one of twenty five individuals accepted from auditions across the United States.
 She attended with a Juilliard scholarship after having been awarded the Bank of America Excellence in Fine Arts Award and several other acting awards.
-Her other awards for producing co-ordinating events include Arizona Foundation 2017 Community Collaborator Award, NAWBO 2017 Community Involvement Award, NAWBO 2016 Rising Star Award, Arizona Foundation 2013 Business Benefactor of the Year Award, Professional Women Group (PWG) 2012 You Make a Difference Award and Good Morning Sedona Special Achievement Award.
+Her other awards for producing co-ordinating events include Woman of the Year 2018, Arizona Foundation 2017 Community Collaborator Award, NAWBO 2017 Community Involvement Award, NAWBO 2016 Rising Star Award, Arizona Foundation 2013 Business Benefactor of the Year Award, Professional Women Group (PWG) 2012 You Make a Difference Award and Good Morning Sedona Special Achievement Award.

 Besides staring in her own shows in Reno (MGM Grand/Hilton) and Las Vegas (Dunes), headlining on popular cruise ships with her own show and leading her own bands and fronting many others for years, since 1997, Shondra's creative partner and husband Tom Jepperson have co-owned Entertainment by Tom & Shondra.
 Together they perform their own shows and concerts throughout the USA for events, corporate and private parties.
 They've enjoyed successful performance tours in theaters and showrooms to sold out audiences booked by Shondra, an assortment of agencies in California and by National Performing Artists in Phoenix, AZ.
 She is also one of the three popular Dynamite Divas for the past 9 years.